MGMT610 - Foundations of Teamwork and Leadership

 MGMT671 - Executive Leadership ( Course Syllabus - 2011A)

 Leaders mobilize resources toward valued goals.
-In this course -- based on Prof. Stew Friedman's bestselling book, Total Leadership: Be a Better Leader, Have a Richer Life -- the focus is on growing the student's capacity as a leader in all parts of life.
+In this course, the focus is on growing the student's capacity as a leader in all parts of life.
 The purpose is to learn practical and customized lessons about how to improve performance and results at work, at home, in the community, and in the private self (mind, body, spirit) by finding mutual value among these four domains.
-The core idea is that leadership is about making a difference in all aspects of one's life; this course offers students the opportunity to practice the skills needed to do so, now and in the future.
+The core idea is that leadership is about making a difference in all aspects of one's life.
+This course offers students the opportunity to practice the skills needed to do so, now and in the future.
 Students learn and apply key leadership principles and actively explore what it means for them to be real (to act with authenticity by clarifying what's important), to be whole (to act with integrity by respecting the whole person), and to be innovative (to act with creativity by experimenting with how things get done).
 Please visit www.totalleadership.org to learn more.

-Other Information: Registration: This course is only available to second-year MBA students.
-The first step in the registration process for it is to apply for admission by writing a response to the email Prof. Friedman sends in the Fall term to all second-year MBA students.
+Special registration for MGMT 671: This course is only available to Wharton MBA students.
+The first step in the registration process for it is to apply for admission by writing a response to the email Professor Friedman sends in the Fall term to all Wharton MBA students.
 This course is not included in the MBA Course Auction.

 MGMT690 - Managerial Decision Making